AVAILABILITY & PRICING

 Test Your Oven First

 Ovens are notoriously sloppy in reporting their temperatures.
 Even if 350° is dead accurate (and maybe it isn't), the same oven can be off at 325°.
-It's best if you preheat the oven for 30 minutes with an oven-safe thermometer before you begin, especially if you don't bake that often with a cooler oven.
+It's best if you preheat the oven for 30 minutes with an oven-safe thermometer before the turkey goes in.
 Measure twice, bake once, as the saying goes.

 A Meat Thermometer Is the Voice of Authority

 For a home run, use a meat thermometer.
 It is the final word on whether the turkey is ready or not.
 Insert the probe where the meat is the thickest, the breast or the thigh, and don’t let it touch bone.
 Keep it in place during the whole cooking process.

 When the probe reads 165°/breast or 175°/thigh, take out the bird.
 It doesn’t matter if the bird is stuffed or not because the meat needs to cross that line.
 Let the turkey rest on the counter for about 30 minutes to let the flavor really develop.
 The internal temperature will continue to rise another 10°F; but, more importantly, the bird will re-absorbed the roasted/seasoned juices and the flavor will bloom inside the meat.
 For the big birds, the heat loss is slower and so is the re-absorption, so the wait is closer to 45 to 60 minutes before you carve.